Congratulations and thank you for bringing home a Pacific Doodle puppy to have into your home, hearts and share a loving bond for life!

 Here are some basic information that may help you in preparation of bringing your pup home.

-Your puppy has started his/her life being fed premium grade puppy kibble called Natures Domain.
-Your pup has been fed three times a day, the equivalent of 10% of their growing body weight.
+Your puppy has started his/her life being fed premium grade puppy kibble called Purina Pro Plan Focus- Chicken and rice.
+Depending on the size of your puppy, your puppy has been fed three to four times a day.
 This should be maintained during the biggest growth spurts of your pups life.
+Because they are growing they will need all the nutrition they can get.

-You are not contractually obligated to maintain the Natures Domain puppy kibble food, please be thorough with your research if you decide to continue this once your pup comes home and do what is most comfortable for you!
+You are not contractually obligated to maintain the Purina Pro Plan puppy kibble food, please be thorough with your research if you decide to continue this once your pup comes home and do what is most comfortable for you!

-When switching to a different kibble, I recommend a grain free, high quality diet.
+When switching to a different kibble I recommend a high calorie quality diet.
 They are given Bene-Bac probiotic, a probiotic paste to help aid in their digestion and health.
 Please continue the probiotics especially during any transition of food, this is great to continue for consistent stool and overall digestion help, as puppies are notorious for having sensitive stomachs especially their first year of life.
-Best transition is to add water/broth to their kibble (1 TBS canned pumpkin puree with each meal, NOT RICE, if loose stool) and time... they will eat when they are settled and hungry.
+Best transition is to add water/broth to their kibble (1 TBS canned pumpkin puree with each meal) and time... they will eat when they are settled and hungry.

 We also recommend giving your new puppy a multivitamin daily!
 We like to use Tomlyn Nutri-Cal high calorie dietary supplement.
 It provides puppy appetite stimulation and is any excellent source of vitamins & minerals.